'Too early' to lift UK lockdown but coronavirus outbreak peaking, minister says

 The United Kingdom has the fifth highest official death toll from COVID-19 in the world, after the United States, Italy, Spain and France, though the figure only covers hospital fatalities and the real number is probably much higher.
 "We think it is too early to make a change," Hancock said.
 "While we've seen a flattening of the number of cases, and thankfully a flattening of the number of deaths, that hasn't started to come down yet."

 "If we just released all the measures now, then this virus would run rampant once again and we can't let that happen."
-While Prime Minister Boris Johnson recuperates at a country residence from COVID-19 complications that nearly cost him his life, the British government is due to discuss a review of the lockdown later on Thursday.
+While Prime Minister Boris Johnson recuperates at a country residence from COVID-19 complications that nearly cost him his life, the British government discussed a review of the lockdown on Thursday.
+An announcement is expected later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)